 Join us at 3:30 pm for an afternoon adult service with social justice themes.
 At 4:30 pm, we hold a brief family service.
-At 5:00 pm we will all join together for kiddos and a break-fast holiday meal.
+At 5:00 pm we will all join together for kiddush and a break-fast holiday meal.
 All are welcome.
 We welcome you to bring something to the potluck.
 Sign up HERE.

 Humanistic Judaism – What is it?
 What do humanistic Jews believe?
 Presentation and discussion.

 Open House Day: visitors welcome to visit classrooms and adult activities, RSVP email@example.com

 Celebrate Sukkot, a fall harvest holiday.
 Have lunch in the sukkah built by our school children.

 Rabbi Denise Handlarski of Oraynu, Toronto’s Humanistic Congregation will lead a morning for pre-schoolers and their families.
 Song, story and a love of Jewish culture.
 All welcome.

 Spiritual But Not Religious?
 Healthy Trend? or Crisis of Faith?
 The self-identification of “spiritual-but-not-religious” (SBNR) is a growing trend, even a movement, in the United States and abroad.
 Hear Graham Schweig speak about Reflections on Judaism’s Contribution to the Discussion.
 Graham Schweig is Professor and Director of Studies in Religion, Department of Philosophy & Religion, Christopher Newport University, Virginia.

 The Executive Committee is Kahal B’raira’s leadership and coordinating body.
 It includes the president, vice-president, treasurer, secretary, members-at-large, Sunday school chair and representative to the Society for Humanistic Judaism.
 Meetings are open to all KB members.